MicrosoftDocs/learn/learn-pr/azure/migrate-sql-server-relational-data/includes/1-introduction.md

 In this module, you will:

-- Analyze your existing database for compatibility issues with Azure SQL Database
+- Analyze your existing database for compatibility issues with Azure SQL Database.
-- Deploy your database schema to the Azure SQL Database
+- Deploy your database schema to the Azure SQL Database.
-- Migrate your data using the Azure Data Migration Service
+- Migrate your data using the Azure Data Migration Service.

 ## Prerequisites

+- Access to an Azure subscription to complete the exercises
-- Basic knowledge of the SQL language and database concepts
+- Basic knowledge of the T-SQL language
-- Experience creating and managing resources using the Azure portal at the beginner level
+- Basic familiarity with relational data, such as tables, rows, and database schema
+- Basic familiarity with SQL Server administration and configuration
+- Basic familiarity with Azure SQL Database